QuarionIC/QuarionIC/README.md

 **Research**

-My  goal is to become a Principal Alignment Scientist.
-I'm interested in goal misgeneralization, out of distribution detection, calibration, and honesty research on AI systems.
+My  goal is to become a Principal Scientist of Scalable Alignment.
+Currently, I'm interested in goal misgeneralization, out of distribution detection, calibration, and honesty research on AI systems.

 **Contact  Information**